 - 4 ounces sliced cremini mushrooms

 - Kosher salt and freshly ground pepper

-- 8 oz. haricots verts or other green beans cut into bite-size pieces
+- 8 ounces haricots verts or other green beans cut into bite-size pieces

 - 3 large eggs